 Using technology as a bridge to our fellow beings is the best route to a constructive use of what our inventive minds have produced.
 Because the current way it is being used is linked with unhappiness.

 Overall, our results showed that, while real-world social networks were positively associated with overall well-being, the use of Facebook was negatively associated with overall well-being.
 These results were particularly strong for mental health; most measures of Facebook use in one year predicted a decrease in mental health in a later year.
 We found consistently that both liking others’ content and clicking links significantly predicted a subsequent reduction in self-reported physical health, mental health, and life satisfaction.

 Technology acts as an amplifier for anything we are, or would like to be, or would like not to be.
-Technology personifies our cultural norms, our collective sense of self, or our very simple, all-too-human needs.
+Technology personifies our cultural norms, and our collective sense of self.
 I can’t see it ever being any other way.
-The only way it may gain an altered collective expression, inspiring a deviation from our current salient cultural past and present, rests upon the development of our self understanding, and through this gate, our culture.
+The only way it may gain a more holistic, positive collective expression, inspiring a deviation from our current salient norms, rests upon the development of our self-understanding, and through this gate, our culture.
 I wonder what the future holds.